• Skip to primary navigation

 • Cool before using!

 • Store leftover frosting in an airtight container.
-Put in the fridge to make it last longer, but it's also fine at room temperature.
+Put it in the fridge to make it last longer, but it's also fine at room temperature.

 Cook until liquid thickens, add the pecans and coconut.